kamilww/moneylegos/README.md

 # Starting up and Activating the Blockchain

-* Use the following to activate your first node and start mining: ./geth --datadir node1 --unlock "SEALER_ONE_ADDRESS" --mine --rpc --allow-insecure-unloc
+* Use the following to activate your first node and start mining: ./geth --datadir node1 --unlock "SEALER_ONE_ADDRESS" --mine --rpc --allow-insecure-unlock
 * Record the enode:// address in following output from activating node 1.
 * Activate your second node (to also mine) with a unique port from node 1: ./geth --datadir node2 --unlock "SEALER_TWO_ADDRESS" --mine --port 30304 --bootnodes "enode://SEALER_ONE_ENODE_ADDRESS@127.0.0.1:30303" --ipcdisable --allow-insecure-unlock
 * <img width="566" alt="Screen Shot 2021-07-26 at 11 11 55 AM" src="https://user-images.githubusercontent.com/40152804/127013363-e34d0835-554a-4b66-9083-e4b3c6362272.png">
-* Use the following on others non mining nodes with the RPC flag enabled and use the enode:// address from the first node (note that port 30303 was used by node 1, so make sure to select a unique port) ./geth --datadir *yournodename* --port 30304 --rpc --bootnodes "enode://<replace with node1 enode address>"
-*

 # How to Send Transactions Using MyCrypto